2011 raid on Camp Ashraf: Background

-In 2009, the U.S. military handed over control to the Shi'a dominated Iraqi government, which has repeatedly vowed to close the camp as Prime Minister Nouri al-Maliki has reportedly been trying to bolster his country's ties with Iran.

-The Iraqi Army has raided Camp Ashraf prior to the April 2011 attack.
+In 2009, the U.S. military handed over control to the Shi'a-dominated Iraqi government, which repeatedly vowed to close the camp as then Prime Minister Nouri al-Maliki had reportedly been trying to bolster his country's ties with Iran.
+The Iraqi Army had raided Camp Ashraf prior to the April 2011 attack.
 In July 2009, Iraqi security forces entered the camp, killing at least nine people and injuring some 400 people.
+Iraq and Iran have designated the PMOI a terrorist group, though not the United States, European Union or United Nations.